IsabelleF-Grinch/Human-Pass/backend/README.md

-# Sample Hardhat Project
+# Human Pass Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+Human Pass is a **Soulbound Token (SBT)** project based on the ERC721 and ERC5484 standards, designed to provide a decentralized proof of humanity.
+It uses **minimal proxies** via a factory to create individual SBT instances for each user.

 Try running some of the following tasks: